dotswg/dots-architecture/draft-mortensen-dots-architecture.md

-Operators of recursing mitigators MAY maintain the recursed mitigation for a brief, protocol-defined period in the event the DOTS client originating the mitigation withdraws its request for help, as per the discussion of managing mitigation toggling in OP-004 in [I-D.ietf-dots-requirements].
+Operators of recursing mitigators MAY maintain the recursed mitigation for a brief, protocol-defined period in the event the DOTS client originating the mitigation withdraws its request for help, as per the discussion of managing mitigation toggling in the operational requirements ([I-D.ietf-dots-requirements]).
 Service or business agreements between recursing entities are not in scope for this document.

 {:ed-note: source="mortensen"}
 (EDITOR'S NOTE: Recursive signaling raises questions about how to authenticate